aforemny/fp-hannover/projects/README.md

 # Projects

-We are currently working on or have working in the past on the following
+We are currently working on or have worked in the past on the following projects:
-projects:

 - [Sneak.Page](https://sneak.page)